-The origins of this banana bread recipe have been lost to history.
+The origins of this classic banana bread recipe have been lost to history.
 It’s one of those recipes that was handed down via a newspaper clipping, which I then slightly modified over the years.
 (Have I dated myself here?!
-When I was a kid, the news arrived on actual newspapers!)
+When I was a kid, the news arrived in actual newspapers!)
 The original recipe claimed to be a prize-winner at a local county fair, hence the reason I call it “Blue Ribbon” banana bread.
 Any historical claims to this recipe aside, however, I think it’s fair to say that this banana bread really is a winner!

 And baking a loaf of banana bread is an act of frugality, making good use of those over-ripe bananas that would otherwise be tossed.
 But it’s also an exercise in creature comforts.
 A loaf of banana bread in the oven infuses the whole house with an air of coziness.
 A slice of warm banana bread, slathered in butter and accompanied by a steaming hot mug of coffee is heavenly – truly one of my most favorite comfort food treats.
-You also can’t go wrong with a slice and smear of peanut butter – especially right before bed and preferably eaten while standing at the kitchen counter!
+You also can’t go wrong with a slice of this moist banana bread and a smear of peanut butter – especially right before bed and preferably eaten while standing at the kitchen counter!

 A quick word about ingredients: